Conditional types in TypeScript

 (Ad, please don’t block)

-In TypeScript, conditional types let us make decisions (think if-then-else expressions) – which is especially useful in generic types.
-They are also an essential tool for working with union types because they let use “loop” over them.
+A conditional type in TypeScript is an if-then-else expression: Its result is either one of two branches – which one depends on a condition.
+That is especially useful in generic types.
+Conditional types are also an essential tool for working with union types because they let us “loop” over them.
 Read on if you want to know how all of that works.

 Notation used in this blog post